-Could you say a little bit about your recent book, Aristotle’s Way, and why you wrote it?
+Before we start talking about your selected Aristotle books, could you say a little bit about your recent book, Aristotle’s Way, and why you wrote it?

 I’m a trained classicist and I came across Aristotle when I was studying Classics at Oxford.
 But, in fact, my own publications and research, previously, have been in literature and theatre and cultural history.
 It’s very difficult to talk about this without sounding like a sect that you’re initiated into—which it definitely is not—but I decided to practise Aristotelian ethics as an undergraduate and it’s worked for me.
 I’ve been frustrated by the way that Aristotle—amongst all ancient authors, not just philosophers—is regarded by most academics as a thinker who needs for some reason to be retained within the walls of the academy.
 People don’t ever tell you that Aristotle was himself keen on writing accessible treatises, called his ‘exoteric’ works, in dialogue form, for the public; nor that he personally lectured to general audiences.
 He was an enthusiast for public engagement himself.
 He believed that if everybody—cobblers, fishermen, and peasant farmers—became virtue ethicists then the world would genuinely become a better place.
 He thought that everyone was capable of learning moral reasoning and deliberation.
 It was what the Greeks called just another skill or area of knowledge, a technē, like sailing or poetry or medicine or gardening.
 You can actually learn it, and he would have preferred it if everyone did so.